DIVERSITY

 DARE = Discussing Anti-Racism and Equity

 This is an educational intervention aimed at emergency medicine frontline providers.
 It includes conferences, lectures, simulation, book club, film screenings, and equity-based morbidity and mortality presentations all centered around enhancing the knowledge of our residents and faculty.
-There is also ample opportunity to get involved in many research projects that strive to learn more about the lack of equity in healthcare and ultimately improve it.
+There is also ample opportunity to get involved in many research projects that strive to learn more about the lack of equity in healthcare and improve it.

-Anti-Racism Book Club:
+Anti-Racism Book Club

 Throughout the year, we gather as residents and faculty to discuss books that take on different perspectives on anti-racism.
 The goal is to spark discussion and to become vessels for change in the department.
 The books are always paid for by the department and provided to participants whether you can attend the meetings or not.